 There are a few centers in the region.
 The Salvation Army in Washington County also operates more seasonal services including free Christmas toys for kids, holiday meals and school supplies.
 The centers in the region include 315 Holcomb Street, Springdale, AR 72764, phone (479) 751-7352.
 Or call the Fayetteville - Northwest Arkansas Area Command.
 Address is 219 West 15th Street, Fayetteville, AR 72701, telephone (479) 521-2151.
 Read more on Salvation Army in Arkansas.

 Families looking for free or low cost clothes, school supplies, furniture, or work attire can turn to a local clothing closet.
 There are over 15 locations in the community.
 They will try to provide the items being sought, or if not possible, then referrals may be provided to other charities.
-Find free clothing closets in Benton and Washington County.
+Find free clothing closets, furniture and school supplies in Benton and Washington County.

 Area Agency On Aging of Washington County is located at 2325 Green Acres, Fayetteville, Arkansas 72701.
 Call (479) 442-5194.
 May offer assistance with utility and cooling bills for their clients, including offering senior living conditions.

 Churches and St. Vincent de Paul are located in the Washington County and greater Arkansas region.
 The charity focuses on offering food and financial support for the low income, unemployed, and poor.
 Pantries may provide personal goods, free groceries, and other items.
 Money and financial aid may be provided for basic living needs, and aid is offered regardless of the client’s religion.
 Find all details on Society of Saint Vincent assistance in Arkansas.

 Non-profit and charity rent help - Families, including those with an elderly member or someone with a disability, can apply for emergency rental assistance.
 The programs are extensive, and range from government grants to loans.
 The housing programs in the Fayetteville area can assist with a security deposit, pay a portion of unpaid rent due to a landlord, or offer free legal representation to tenants.
 Locate rental assistance in Washington County.